 By Gwen Gruner-Widding (member of DSF) and Ronja Mannov Olesen

 Danske Studerendes Fællesråd

 (the student unions of Denmark, Norway and Sweden)

 Member since August 2008

-Journalist, co-founder VMC, editor with Media Co-op.
-Writing a book on drug war capitalism.
+Journalist, co-founder VMC, ex-editor with Media Co-op.